Rohit171994/My-Shopping-App/README.md

 # My-Shopping-App
-simple ecommerce  project based on React.js
+It simple ecommerce  project based on React.js, It is dummy mobile shopping site, from home page to oder summary, including form validation and much more.

-update the readme